open-horizon-services/SmartAg-foundation/docs/Milestone_1.md

-- Setup bulletproof data storage for S-Soil MTEC-02B on local Server (HP)
+- Setup bulletproof data storage for S-Soil MTEC-02B on Server in LAN

 Prerequisites:
 Hardware: